All Episodes

 Okay, time for our not a good day for the libs segment, ladies and gentlemen.

-And the only stem cells that we can possibly use, the only stem cells that will serve the bill, serve the purpose.
+You know, one of the big issues for the left is embryonic stem cells, and the only stem cells that we can possibly use, the only stem cells that will serve the bill, serve the purpose.

-We can't go for adult stem cells, we can't go for cord, we have to get the embryos because that gives us another reason to promote abortion.
+We have to get the embryos because that gives us another reason to promote abortion.

-Well, uh problem.
+Well, problem.

 German scientists, and since I am part German, I can say this.